GNOME/calls/README.md

     _build/run

+*Note:* Invoking the run script might terminate after a few seconds and instead only activates an already running instance of `gnome-calls`.
+In this case you want to `killall gnome-calls` until it says `process not found` (you have to kill more than once because the process might automatically get restarted) and only then use the run script.

-## Debugging
+### Debugging

+We want to encourage users to submit high quality bug reports.
+We understand that it can be daunting to make sense of a misbehaving application so following are some tips that can help to pin down the root of a problem.

-When trying to understand issues in applications debugging logs are invaluable tools.
-Enable debug logging by invoking Calls with `-vvv` arguments.
+Enable verbose logging by invoking Calls with `-vvv` argument (i.e. `_build/run -vvv`).
+Observe the output and check for anything suspicious.

+If you have found something weird in the logs you can`grep` the sources to find where the warning is emitted and - if you're so inclined - start exploring from there:
+- check surrounding code
+- add debugging output
+- set breakpoints and inspect stack traces and local variables

+You can also easily run under `gdb` if you invoke like

+    CALLS_GDB=1 _build/run -vvv

-In the case of crashes you should provide a backtrace where possible.
+In the case of crashes you should provide a backtrace ideally with debugging symbols (for debian based distros you have to add a suitable debugging suite to your apt sources; see link below).

 If your system is using systemd you may find
 [this guide](https://developer.puri.sm/Librem5/Development_Environment/Boards/Troubleshooting/Debugging.html)
-useful.
+useful: With `coredumpctl` coredumps can easily be analyzed at a later date.

 For backend specific debugging, please see the sections below.